Au Pair in Germany: visa information

 • Keep in mind that the Au Pair visa is not a standard work permit.
 Therefore, the Au Pair is not allowed to work in any other job in Germany.

-• German embassies recommend applying for the visa two to four months before the planned departure date.
-The visa process might take between 4-8 weeks.
+• German embassies recommend applying for the visa as early as possible (two to four months) before the planned departure date.
+The visa process can often take a long time (between 4-8 weeks or longer).

 • Nationals of: Australia, Chile, New Zealand, Canada, Japan, Taiwan, South Korea or Hong Kong might be able to apply for a Working Holiday Maker visa, too.
 Please contact the competent authority for more information.